-School shall mean Imagine School at North Port, Inc. (contracting party/legal entity and dba).
+School shall mean Sarasota Academy of the Arts, Inc., d/b/a Sarasota Academy of the Arts (contracting party/legal entity and dba).

 Sponsor shall mean the school board of the district as referenced in Article IX, Section 4, Florida Constitution.